 - Rheumatoid Arthritis.
 According to the National Rheumatoid Arthritis Society, people with gum disease were four times more likely to have Rheumatoid Arthritis.
 Both diseases have inflammation in common.
 The oral bacteria from gingivitis can increase inflammation throughout the body.
 This makes the risk for developing rheumatoid arthritis, a painful and debilitating inflammatory disease, much higher.

 - Kidney Disease.
 Chronic kidney disease is a serious health problem that affects the kidneys, heart, bones, and blood pressure.
 Infections in the body such as periodontal disease can lead to kidney disease.
-People with gum disease generally have weaker immune systems and are more likely to aquire infections.
+People with gum disease generally have weaker immune systems and are more likely to acquire infections.
 Many people who suffer from very poor oral health also suffer from kidney disease.
 Kidney disease can be fatal if it leads to kidney failure or cardiovascular disease.

 - Cancer.
 Obviously, poor oral health practices such as smoking or using tobacco products can lead to oral and throat cancers, but other types of cancer have also been linked to gum disease.
-Risk for kidney cancer, pancreatic cancer, and blood cancers is much higher for people who have poor oral health.
+The risk for kidney cancer, pancreatic cancer, and blood cancers is much higher for people who have poor oral health.

 Let’s Talk Health just returned from the National Cancer Control Convention where we secured an exclusive partnership with the inventors of the Kyoui Sonic 3000 Oral Hygiene System – The world’s most advanced and patented oral health device on the market today.
 The Kyoui Sonic 3000 Oral Hygiene System was developed to facilitate brushing teeth as recommended by dentists and hygienists in a “vertical” motion.
-Most people brush their teeth in a “back and forth” motion that causes oral health issue such as gingivitis.
+Most people brush their teeth in a “back and forth” motion that causes oral health issues such as gingivitis.
 This advanced system has numerous patents and is acclaimed in the industry.
-Here is a researched based recommendation:
+Here is a researched-based recommendation:

 “The Kyoui Sonic 3000 Oral Hygiene System is a real revolution in the world of dental hygiene.
 We clinically tested the Kyoui Oral Hygiene System on 100 patients to analyze how they feel about it and more importantly, the results regarding their oral health.
 Feedback from these patients was very good regarding ease of use and 99% of them found it very comfortable.
 We saw incredible results, especially for those with retainers, gum problems and stained teeth.
 I highly recommend Kyoui sonic 3000 for better dental hygiene and healthier gums.”